mindofyaseen/mindofyaseen/README.md

 ## 🧑‍💻 About Me

 With a strong background in cloud data engineering, I design and implement robust, scalable solutions for complex data challenges.
-My passion lies in transforming raw datasets into meaningful business insights while maintaining high standards for data quality, security, and efficiency.
+My passion lies in transforming raw datasets into meaningful business insights while maintaining high standards for data quality, security, and efficiency

+my most of the work & expertise is in the Data Engineering and Data Science Domain.

 ---